-Sudha Bharadwaj, aged 59, is a human rights lawyer and activist who has spent her life defending Indigenous people in India and protecting workers’ rights.
-She has been in pre-trial detention since August 2018, when she was arrested under the draconian Unlawful Activities Prevention Act (UAPA) on trumped up accusations of having links with Maoist terrorist organisations, based on evidence believed to be fabricated.
+Sudha Bharadwaj, aged 60, is a human rights lawyer and activist who has spent her life defending Indigenous people in India and protecting workers’ rights.
+She was detained in August 2018, arrested under the draconian Unlawful Activities Prevention Act (UAPA) on trumped up accusations of having links with Maoist terrorist organisations, based on evidence believed to be fabricated.
 It is alleged that she and 15 other human rights defenders conspired to incite Dalits at a public meeting which led to violence in Bhima Koregaon village in the Pune district of Maharashtra in January 2018.
 The treatment of Sudha highlights the increasingly repressive measures used by Prime Minister Narendra Modi’s government to clamp down on dissent and silence human rights defenders.

 31 December 2017: A gathering known as Elgar Parishad was organised in Bhima Koraegon, near Pune in Maharashtra state by two retired Judges from the Bombay High Court and the Supreme Court to discuss and organise against the oppression of Dalits, considered of low caste or ‘untouchables’ and other vulnerable castes.
 The event included songs, street plays and speeches.

 1 January 2018: Violence breaks out as right-wing nationalist groups and alleged supporters of the ruling Bharatiya Janata Party (BJP) attack Dalits gathered in Bhima Koregaon to commemorate a 200-year-old battle in which Dalit soldiers of the British army defeated the ruling upper caste Peshwas.
 One person died in the clashes and several were injured.